Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Photographers who want to share their carefully composed and post-processed photos jump through hoops to get them on Instagram for much the same reason we post them on Facebook.
+Photographers who want to share their carefully composed and post-processed photos jump through hoops to get them on Instagram for the same reason we post them on Facebook.

 That’s where the people are.

 2: The Social Media Backlash Created a New Awareness

-Mark Zuckerberg’s two days of testimony before Congress opened a lot of eyes to the price we pay for using Facebook and Instagram as a “free” service.
+Mark Zuckerberg’s two days of testimony before Congress opened many eyes to the price we pay for using Facebook and Instagram as a “free” service.

 These free social media sites are full of opportunities for us to reveal information about ourselves that Facebook and developers can mine to either sell us things or attempt to manipulate our opinions.